sndrtj/wisestork/README.md

   filterings were left the same.
 * Use of the `statsmodels` lowess function, rather than biopython's.
   This results in a significant speed-up of the gc correction.

+## TODO

+* Stouffer test, call and plot functions.
+* In-memory option for `zscore`, that should be much faster.
+* Some general speed ups.
+* Option to supply a BED file with bins, as opposed to generating them from the reference sequence.